manticoresoftware/manticoresearch/manual/english/Security/Authentication_and_authorization.md

 ```

 `TOKEN 'api_user'` creates or rotates a token for the specified user and requires `admin` permission unless the target is the current user. `TOKEN` without a user creates or rotates the current user's token.

+`SET PASSWORD` changes SQL/MySQL and HTTP Basic authentication only.
+It does not rotate or revoke existing bearer tokens.
+To invalidate a bearer token, run `TOKEN` or `TOKEN '<user>'` to rotate it.

 `SHOW TOKEN` displays the stored token hash, not the raw bearer token: